 The Postman Token Scanner scans your public workspaces, collections, environments, and documentation to find accidentally exposed tokens.
 This protects your organization and prevents malicious users from exploiting the tokens.

-Token Scanner is available only on the Enterprise plan and is enabled by default.
+Token Scanner is available on all Postman plans and is enabled by default.

 A scan is triggered whenever your team members do any of the following actions:

 - Change the workspace visibility to Public.

 - Share a collection or environment to a public workspace.

 - Make changes to a collection or environment that is present in a public workspace.